fix-project/fix/docs/flatware.md

 ## Flatware Output

-The result of a full apply on the Flatware Encode is a tree.
+The result of a full apply on the Flatware combination is a tree.
 The first entry is the exit code of the program.
 The second entry is the modified filesystem after the program has run.
 The third entry is the STDOUT of the program.
 The fourth entry is the STDERR of the program.

 The fifth entry is an optional trace of the program, based on compile-time flags.
 The trace is a serialized list of all syscalls made by the program.

 ```